Generalizing Reduced Rank Extrapolation to Low-Rank Matrix Sequences: Conclusion and outlook

 We proposed an extension of \ac{RRE} that allows it to be applied to nonstationary fixed-point iterations and problems involving large-scale low-rank matrices.
 We formulated an efficient least-squares problem to find the \ac{RRE} extrapolant.
 Although our scheme can be applied to arbitrary sequences of low-rank matrices, we specifically discussed its application to accelerating iterative solvers of large-scale matrix equations (in particular the \ac{ARE}).
 We analyzed some theoretical properties of the extrapolation applied to the RADI algorithm and showed that linear equality constraints on the \ac{RRE} coefficients are sufficient to prevent convergence to non-\ac{PSD} solutions for a non-restarting \ac{RRE} scheme.
 However, we also conjecture that for a restarting \ac{RRE} scheme additional constraints are required which diminish the acceleration potential for \acp{ARE}.
 The numerical examples that we treated illustrated the potential of the approach.
 We specifically investigated how the convergence acceleration may be affected by the problem size, the type of equation and the number of iterates used for extrapolation.

 In the future, we intend to investigate more comprehensively the benefits of \ac{RRE} in terms of computational time, and this requires developing a systematic strategy to adaptively enables \ac{RRE} in the iteration.
+A study of \ac{RRE} acceleration for multi-term Sylvester equations has already been investigated in separate work~\cite{RREmultiterm26}, which demonstrates substantial improvements in both convergence speed and execution time.
 Another interesting problem is to derive convergence guarantees for our \ac{RRE} method applied to \acp{ARE}.
 As mentioned in Remark~\ref{remark:convergence_psd_solution}, convergence of \ac{RRE} for general nonlinear systems is a difficult task if we only have knowledge of some regularity properties of the nonlinearity.
 For the specific case of \acp{ARE}, we have an explicit form of the nonlinearity (formula~\eqref{eqn:Xi_fp_nonstationary_matrix} and Algorithm~\ref{alg:radi}) which may allow us to obtain convergence results that, in contrast to existing results in literature, do not require heuristic assumptions that are hard to verify.